kkroening/turbopipes/README.md

 A common convention in the land of Python async is to distinguish the async generator/iterator variants of methods with `a`, such as `aclose` vs `close`, `contextlib.aclosing` vs `contextlib.closing`, etc.

-Plus it's possible that in the future, some of the building blocks my have non-async variants, and having separate names can avoid pitfalls with otherwise excessively clever type inference of using the same name for both variants.
+Plus it's possible that in the future, some of the building blocks may have non-async variants, and having separate names can avoid pitfalls with otherwise excessively clever type inference of using the same name for both variants.